ENG vs IND Dream11 Team Prediction 2nd Test: All You Need to Know

 England vs India Dream11 Team Prediction 2nd Test – Fantasy Cricket Tips, Probable XIs, Dream11 Guru Tips For Today’s ENG vs IND at the Lords, London.
-The second Test of the five-match Test series between England and India is all set to get underway at Lords, London on Thursday.Also Read - India vs England London Weather Forecast August 12: IND vs ENG 2nd Test Day 1, Probable Playing XIs, Pitch Report, Toss Timing, Squads, Weather Update
+The second Test of the five-match Test series between England and India is all set to get underway at Lords, London on Thursday.Also Read - 2nd Test: Rohit Sharma, KL Rahul Receive Praise From Former England Star David Lloyd Ahead of Lord's Test

 The first Test match saw India dominating the proceedings and were clearly the favourites to win the Test till rain played spoilsport on the final day of the match.
 With Shardul Thakur ruled out for the visitors and Stuart Broad no longer a part of the series for the remaining matches due to an injury, it would be interesting to see the kind of combination both the sides would be looking for.
-Also Read - India vs England Live Streaming Cricket 2nd Test: When And Where to Watch IND vs ENG Stream Live Cricket Match Online And on TV
+Also Read - Virat Kohli's Record at Lord's a Cause of Concern Ahead of 2nd Test?

 The 2nd Test match between ENG vs IND will begin at 03:30 PM IST on August 12, Thursday.
 Here is the Dream11 Prediction for 2nd Test – ENG vs IND Dream11 Team Prediction, England vs India Dream11 Tips, ENG vs IND Probable Playing XIs, ENG vs IND Dream11 Fantasy Tips, Fantasy Prediction – 2nd Test.
-Also Read - IND vs ENG, 2nd Test: Shardul Thakur Ruled Out Due to Hamstring Injury; Stuart Broad, James Anderson Doubtful for Hosts
+Also Read - India's Predicted Playing XI For 2nd Test vs England: Ravichandran Ashwin Could Replace Injured Shardul Thakur in Virat Kohli-Led Side at Lords

 TOSS: The 2nd Test toss between England vs India will take place at 03:00 PM IST, August 12, Thursday